-St. Peter’s Junior High School represents a rich tradition of 148 years of Catholic education to the greater Mansfield community.
+St. Peter’s Junior High School represents a rich tradition of 150 years of Catholic education to the greater Mansfield community.

-The administration and staff at St. Peter’s Junior High School are committed not only to academic excellence but also to the personal development and faith formation of students during the challenging seventh and eighth grade years.
+The administration and staff at St. Peter’s Junior High School are committed not only to academic excellence but also to the personal development and faith formation of students’ self-esteem during the challenging seventh and eighth grade years.
 Emphasis is placed on the development of a positive self-image, a sense of responsibility for learning and behavior, attitudes and skills leading to life-long learning and interests, interpersonal skills and attitudes in relation to social interaction, and the ability to make responsible choices and decisions.

 A challenging curriculum sets high standards for student achievement and contributes to academic success at the junior high level.
 Well-rounded academic offerings emphasize development of the student’s critical thinking skills, while reinforcing Christian, family-centered values.
 Academic success is expected, encouraged, recognized, and respected by the entire school community.

 At St. Peter’s Junior High School, many extracurricular opportunities exist for students.
 Becoming involved in any extracurricular activity will only make a student’s school years more memorable, thus involvement in these activities is encouraged.
-These extracurricular activities include athletics (basketball, volleyball, softball, swim team, cross country, track, soccer),
+These extracurricular activities include athletics (basketball, volleyball, softball, cross country, swim team, track, soccer),

 The dedicated and experienced staff is committed to assisting students not only in academic endeavors, but also in the development of spiritual beliefs and values that will positively impact their moral and ethical behavior as adults.
 The staff comes to know and understand the needs of each student, building an atmosphere of mutual respect between teacher and student.
 Teachers are well prepared, not only by their degrees and certification, but also by a well-planned academic program.

 The school day at St. Peter’s Junior High School begins at 7:50 a.m. and ends at 2:45 p.m.
 Bus transportation is available from most districts.
-Please contact Principal Michael Wasiniak for more information (419-524-2572)
+Phone: 419-524-2572 x3100.